 Now that you’ve successfully mined your first bit of Ethereum, or other cryptocurrencies such as Bitcoin, it’s time to figure out how to best store and protect it.
 Or, maybe you’ve been investing in Ethereum for quite some time now and have accumulated a healthy stack of ETH that needs safeguarding.

 Either way, let’s take a look at how to store your Ethereum offline.

-The first rule of storing ETH and other cryptocurrencies, once you’ve accumulated more than one month’s salary in crypto, it’s time to start considering moving it offline to a hardware wallet.
+The first rule of storing ETH and other cryptocurrencies is that once you’ve accumulated more than one month’s salary in crypto, it’s time to start considering moving it offline to a hardware wallet.
 Or, if you’ve collected an amount that you aren’t alright losing, then it’s time to pick up your first Ethereum wallet.

 Think of Ethereum and cryptocurrency hardware wallets as your own personal safe (or underground bunker), where your private keys are stored offline and out of the control of a centralized entity – one that’s highly prone to malicious hacks and other online attacks.

-A small investment in security now could pay dividends by protecting against malicious hacks and theft in the future.
+A small investment in security now could pay dividends by protecting your funds against malicious hacks and theft in the future.

 The CoolWallet S: Crypto at Your Fingertips